 Another factor is conversion.
 Perhaps you have spent $10,000 on an SEO campaign, your site is ranked for a few fantastic keyword phrases, and you are getting 1000’s of hits to your site on a daily basis.
 Sounds like a successful campaign right?
 Well, what if none of those visitors converts into a lead or a sale?
 At this point, you may have dropped 5 figures into ranking for keywords that do nothing for you.

 This is why patience and testing are important.

 SEO is a patience game and results will never happen overnight.
-Work from an SEO campaign will often take months to years to be fully realized.
+Work from an SEO campaign will often take months or even years to be fully realized.
 This is why testing is so important in the early stages.
 Here is my advice to those that will be starting an SEO campaign:

-Do the keyword research, compile a big list of keywords, and then start a Google Adwords campaign.
+Do the keyword research, compile a big list of keywords, and then start a Google Ads campaign.
 This way you can test and track which keywords are giving you the best conversion rates.
 You may find that there is a keyword phrase that you can easily rank for that only gives you 10 hits per day but has a 10% conversion rate.
 Although 1000’s of hits per day may seem awesome, its the conversion rate that is important.

 The next time you are thinking about increasing the traffic to your website through SEO, I would suggest that you invest a couple $1000 into a 3-6 month Adwords campaign first so you can test the conversion rate of the keywords first.

 Would you like a hand discovering your perfect keywords?